thriveweb/glass/content/info-page/terms-conditions.md

   THE WORKING DAY: (Photography)

-  Normal hours for a booking are between 8:00am to 6:00pm, including lunch break.
+  Normal hours for a booking are between 6:00am to 6:00pm, including lunch break.
 Penalty rates may apply outside these hours.

   PENALTY/OVERTIME RATE: (Photography)

-  Overtime & Finish Time: 20 minutes or more into the hour will be billed as a full hour.
+  Overtime & Finish Time: 30 minutes or more into the hour will be billed as a full hour.

-  a.
-The hourly rate is one and a half times the model’s normal rate before 8.00am and after 6.00pm.

-  b.
-Working on weekends can incur a higher rate which will be negotiated at time of booking

-  c.
-A special rate is negotiated for work after 11.00pm and before 7.00am.

   TRAVEL RATE: (Photography)